yslys/CS839-Notes/CS839_2_paper_notes.md

 + Optane DIMM performs an internal address translation for wear-leveling and bad-block management, and maintains an address indirection table (AIT) for this translation. ([src](https://thememoryguy.com/whats-inside-an-optane-dimm/#:~:text=The%20internal%20error,within%20the%20DRAM.))
 	+ The internal error correction, the encryption, and the fact that 3D XPoint Memory wears out and must use wear leveling, all cause the Optane DIMM’s critical timing path to be slower than the critical path in a DRAM DIMM, rendering the Optane DIMM unsuitable for code execution.
 This, and the fact that XPoint **writes are slower than its reads**, all help to explain why an Optane DIMM is never used as the only memory in a system: there is always a DRAM alongside the Optane DIMM to provide faster access to a subset of the Optane DIMM’s data that is cached within the DRAM.
 + Memory access path
-	+ data -> on-DIMM controller for address translation ->
+	+ data -> on-DIMM controller for requests' addresses translation -> access to storage media (3D-Xpoint Media).
++ Two modes of operation: Memory & AppDirect ([src p.
+3](https://www.intel.com/content/dam/support/us/en/documents/memory-and-storage/data-center-persistent-mem/Intel-Optane-DC-Persistent-Memory-Quick-Start-Guide.pdf))
+	+ Memory mode
+		+ uses Optane to **expand main memory capacity without persistence**.
+		+ CPU and OS see Optane DIMM as a larger volatile portion of main memory.
+		+ Combines an Optane DIMM with DRAM DIMM on the same memory channel.
+DRAM serves as a direct-mapped cache for NVDIMM.
+		+
 ### Findings:
 + Optane DIMM has **lower latency, higher read bandwidth**, presents a memory address-based interface instead of a block-based NVMe interface.